seanknox/aztack/README.md

 Kubernetes|v1.10.3
 Calico|v3.1.2

+More details of the cluster specs can be found in [STATUS.md](STATUS.md)

 ## Terraform

 Terraform is used to declare and provision a Kubernetes cluster.
 Terraform runs entirely in a Docker container.
 The following generates Azure credentials and other required configuration and builds infra on Terraform.